evidenze/fincra-api/TECHNICAL_REPORT.md

 ## Conclusion

 The wallet system was designed with a focus on security, robustness, and ease of use.
 The decisions taken during the design and implementation phases ensure the system can handle concurrent operations safely, prevent financial frauds, and maintain data integrity.
-Laravel's rich feature set and extensive ecosystem greatly facilitated the development process, providing built-in support for many required functionalities.